wtfleming/wtfleming.github.io/_posts/2014-10-24-elasticsearch-polygon.markdown

 tags: elasticsearch
 ---

 Recently I was investigating the geospatial capabilities of [elasticsearch][elasticsearch-home] for a project (in this case I am using version 1.3.4).
-While I ultimately ended up not using it for this project I thought I would write up an examples using the command line.
+While I ultimately ended up not using it for this project I thought I would write up an example using the command line.

 ---